 With the increasing demand for electric cars, which has rapidly grown over the past decade, the demand to modify them has also increased.
-With France and the UK planning to ban all sales of petrol and diesel cars by 2040, it’s no surprise that people are already converting to electric vehicles.
-Inevitably, electric cars are the future of motoring, but we’re still demanding the performance that comes with gas vehicles.
+With the UK planning to ban all sales of petrol, diesel and some hybrid cars by 2030, it’s no surprise that people are already converting to electric vehicles.
+Inevitably, electric cars are part of the future of motoring, but we’re still demanding the performance that comes with combustion engines.

-How are electric vehicles different to gas vehicles?
+How are electric vehicles different to those with combustion engines?